 - Cashews contain 98% of the recommended daily allowance of copper.
 Copper is essential for iron absorption, and is necessary to make red blood cells and maintain integrity of the immune system.
 Copper deficiency can result in fatigue, weakness, increased susceptibility to infections, memory problems, osteoporosis and joint problems such as rheumatoid arthritis.

-The first thing to do if you’re making this last minute, like I did, is to begin by soaking the cashews in hot water.
+Ideally you’ll soak your cashews for at least four hours to soften.
+If, however, you’re making this last minute, as I have done on a number of occasions, is to begin by soaking the cashews in hot water.
 Boil the water and cover the cashews to soften the nuts.
 This will help to make the cheesecake creamy and smooth.

 Make the base layer while the cashews are soaking.
 If your dates are not soft you may want to put them in warm water for about 10 minutes to soften.
 Drain and pat dry the dates before using them in the recipe to keep the crust from being too wet.